Ephex2/go-gpt-cli/readme.md

 ## Change Base Url

-If you want to connect to another API which implements the OpenAI API spec, the URL can be changed quickly using the seturl command
+If you want to connect to another API which implements the OpenAI API spec, the URL can be changed quickly using the seturl command:

 ``` bash
 ./go-gpt-cli config seturl http://my.local.instance:PORT